Police: Texas gunman was inside the school for over an hour

 Department of Public Safety spokesman Lt.
 Christopher Olivarez told CNN that investigators were trying to establish whether the classroom was, in fact, locked or barricaded in some way.

-Javier Cazares, whose fourth grade daughter, Jacklyn Cazares, was killed in the attack, said he raced to the school as the massacre unfolded.
-When he arrived, he saw two officers outside the school and about five others escorting students out of the building.
+Cazares said that when he arrived, he saw two officers outside the school and about five others escorting students out of the building.
 But 15 or 20 minutes passed before the arrival of officers with shields, equipped to confront the gunman, he said.

 As more parents flocked to the school, he and others pressed police to act, Cazares said.
 He heard about four gunshots before he and the others were ordered back to a parking lot.